xboluna/BerkeleyAIML/Module 20/README.md

 #### Methodology
 In order to mitigate the effect of noise in the dataset, I adopted a relatively low learning rate and applied a number of transforms, including random-crop, rotation and flipping, in addition to normalization.
 This random transformation also allows for maximum learning on a (slightly) smaller dataset and provides some regularization.

+I made sure to split the dataset into three section: training, testing and validation.
+The testing portion is a very small subset which allows us to compute loss at each epoch.
+The validation set is reserved to compute the total accuracy of the dataset.

 I used ResNet18 with no pre-trained weights, and modified the input and output layers 3-channel RGB and 3-node mutually exclusive output, respectively.

 I used Cross Entropy as a the loss criterion, and opted for the Adam optimizer to improve efficiency over ordinary Stochastic Gradient Descent.